May 16, 2013

 “Timing is everything” they say.
-If so, sitting in a busy Starbucks on a Thursday afternoon is not exactly the best time to find yourself with tears streaming down your face.
+If so, sitting in a busy Starbucks is not exactly the best time to find yourself with tears streaming down your face.

 Mind you, this was not exactly the café community experience I envisioned when stopping off today for a latte and to sort through some old files.
 In doing so, I ran across the full-page ad I had clipped for a special Annie Leibovitz series of photographs that American Express commissioned more than a decade ago.

 It was at this inauspicious moment that I began to quietly cry uncontrollably.
 And the catalyst for all this unexpected emotion was a simple photo of the now-deceased Congresswoman, Barbara Jordan, of Texas, in her wheelchair and wrapped in an American flag.

 That damn photo, no bigger than a business card, latched on to my heart like a magnet and simply would not let go.
 And the price it required in order for me to get back to sorting through other papers was a most simple one … tears.
 Lots of them.
 In combination with periodic gentle sobs, swipes at my eyes, and a little full body trembling for good measure.